About Us

 How Often Do I Come in for Appointments?

 Our experience has been that when participants are in the weight loss phase, they should come in at least monthly in order to stay on track and make good progress, and so we very strongly encourage participants to go no more than four weeks out between appointments, although we are not totally inflexible, and most of our participants do come on a monthly basis.
-A good percentage of our patients prefer more frequent follow-up appointments, in order to speak with our staff and for the accountability, and for them we prorate the program cost accordingly (e.g. $50 for two weeks, $70 for three weeks).
+A good percentage of our patients prefer more frequent follow-up appointments, in order to speak with our staff and for accountability, and for them we prorate the program cost accordingly (e.g. $50 for two weeks, $70 for three weeks).

 Who is the Program For?